Library prosa.results.rs.edf.fully_preemptive

 RTA for Fully Preemptive EDF Scheduling on Restricted-Supply Uniprocessors

 In the following, we derive a response-time analysis for EDF schedulers, assuming a workload of sporadic real-time tasks characterized by arbitrary arrival curves executing upon a uniprocessor with arbitrary supply restrictions.
-To this end, we instantiate the abstract Sequential Restricted-Supply Response-Time Analysis (aRSA) as provided in the prosa.analysis.abstract.restricted_supply module.
+To this end, we instantiate the sequential variant of abstract Restricted-Supply Response-Time Analysis (aRSA) as provided in the prosa.analysis.abstract.restricted_supply module.

 Defining the System Model